ahryho/direct-marketing-optimisation/README.md

 - *02_exploratory_data_analysis.ipynb*: EDA of the given dataset.
 The output is in the `dmo_reduced.csv`.

-- *03_model.ipynb*: feature selection procedure, model development, revenue prediction, results' explanation.
+- *03_model.ipynb*: feature selection procedure, model development, revenue prediction, results' explanation, summary.